Go-Anywhere Raised Garden

 Cut two Short Braces to length, as shown in the cutting diagram.
 These braces also get pocket holes in both faces, as shown.
 Because these braces are shorter, you need to position the holes carefully to ensure that the screws won’t run into one another during assembly.
 Mark one as Short Base #1, and the other as Short Base #2.
 Then mark a front face and back face on each one.
 Lay out the pocket-hole locations on each face, as shown.
 The transparent views of each Short Brace show more clearly how the end that has one pocket hole in the front face should have two pocket holes in the back face.
-After you lay out the all the pocket holes, drill them with the HD Jig and drill bit.
+After you lay out the all the pocket holes, drill them with the Pocket-Hole Jig XL and drill bit.
 Sand the faces and edges smooth, but don’t sand the ends.

 Attach the Short Braces to the Legs